Functional Safety and Security in Embedded Systems

 Let me start by differentiating the two terms, especially since “safety” and “security” tend to be used almost interchangeably in everyday speech.
 Functional safety has a specific meaning when applied to electronics and embedded systems: a measure of the system behaving correctly in response to a range of failures.
 One commonly cited example of such a failure is an alpha particle flipping a memory bit.
 If this occurs in safety-critical logic, the design must include a mechanism to detect the failure and correct it if possible.
 Other failure examples include human error, environmental stress, broken connections, and aging effects.

-Functional safety and security are clearly important in many applications.
+Functional safety and security are important in many applications.
 Autonomous vehicles are a good example; no one wants a bit-flip to cause a car to steer into opposing traffic, or for an evil hacker to take control and deliberately cause a crash.
 Nuclear power plants, military systems, and implanted medical devices are a few other applications where both functional safety and security are life-or-death requirements.
-Satellites and other space-borne applications have elevated safety risk due to cosmic rays.
-Security is a major concern for Internet-of-Things (IoT) devices since these tend to be installed by individuals with no training on proper configuration.
+Satellites and other space-borne applications have elevated safety risks due to cosmic rays.
+Security is a major concern for Internet-of-Things (IoT) devices since these tend to be installed by individuals with no training in proper configuration.
 I could cite many such examples.

 In addition to meeting the needs of their target markets, many applications must also satisfy professional standards.
-Security is a relatively new areas for standardization, so there’s not much in place yet.
+Security is a relatively new area for standardization, so there’s not much in place yet.
 However, there are several widely adopted standards for functional safety, including:

 Figure 1: Flowchart for Safe Design

 Over the years, designers have developed several techniques for detecting and sometimes correcting faults that might compromise functional safety.
 These include:

 Adding a parity bit to detect a changed value